-- 13.1 The order of business at every meeting of the Council (other than the first meeting of the Council held in accordance with Standing Order 3 above) shall be: - (1) The Provost, or, in his/ her absence, the Depute Provost, shall take the chair; if both are absent the Council shall appoint a Convener for the time being from the Councillors present and that Councillor shall act as Chair during the absence from the meeting of the Provost or Depute Provost; - (2) The sederunt shall be taken; - (3) Any apologies shall be tendered; - (4) Any Declaration of Interest shall be intimated; - (5) Presentations; - (6) Minutes of the previous meeting or meetings of the Council submitted for approval and signed by the Provost as a correct record;
+- 13.1 The order of business at every meeting of the Council (other than the first meeting of the Council held in accordance with Standing Order 3 above) shall be: - (1) The Provost, or, in his/ her absence, the Depute Provost, shall take the chair; if both are absent the Council shall appoint a Convener for the time being from the Councillors present and that Councillor shall act as Chair during the absence from the meeting of the Provost or Depute Provost; - (2) The sederunt shall be taken; - (3) Any apologies shall be tendered; - (4) Any Declaration of Interest shall be intimated;

-- (7) The minutes of the Cabinet and each other Panel of the Council as appropriate intimated for noting as a correct record and/ or for the Council to approve the decision (if a paragraph is marked with a 'C') the Minutes will be held to be approved unless an objection is made by a member to any paragraph when it is submitted for approval when the process in Standing Order 13.2 shall be followed or otherwise any recommendations made to it by such Panels; - (8) Any items referred to the Council for determination by the Cabinet any of its other Panels; - (9) Business remaining from the last meeting (if any); - (10) New Business in the form of reports from the Chief Executive or relevant Chief Officer as listed in the agenda; - (11) Notices of motion submitted in accordance with Standing Order 18 (in the order in which they have been received) so far as specified in the agenda; - Any business not specified in the agenda and brought before the meeting as a matter of urgency and of which notice has not been given as provided at Standing Order 18 (Notice of Motion) provided that (i) notice of motion in respect of such business shall have been given by the mover thereof after item (4) of the order of business above, and (ii) the Provost shall be of the opinion that the matter should be considered at the meeting as a matter of urgency; and - (13) Formal questions submitted in accordance with Standing Order 26. - When an objection is made, it will be noted by the Chief Executive and considered after disposal of the unopposed minutes.
-The mover and seconder of a paragraph marked 'C' may speak in support of the minutes either when submitting it for consideration or, if there is an objection to it, when the objection is debated, - 13.3 The Council may agree at any meeting to vary the order of business so as to give precedence to business of special urgency or for reasons of convenience. - 13.4 At the last meeting of Council prior to election, no new Business, motions or questions may be brought before the meeting.
+- (5) Presentations; - (6) Minutes of the previous meeting or meetings of the Council submitted for approval and signed by the Provost as a correct record; - (7) The minutes of the Cabinet and each other Panel of the Council as appropriate intimated for noting as a correct record and/ or for the Council to approve the decision; - (8) Any items referred to the Council for determination by the Cabinet any of its other Panels; - (9) Business remaining from the last meeting (if any); - (10) New Business in the form of reports from the Chief Executive or relevant Chief Officer as listed in the agenda: - (11) Notices of motion submitted in accordance with Standing Order 18 (in the order in which they have been received) so far as specified in the agenda; - (12) Any business not specified in the agenda and brought before the meeting as a matter of urgency and of which notice has not been given as provided at Standing Order 18 (Notice of Motion) provided that (i) notice of motion in respect of such business shall have been given by the mover thereof after item (4) of the order of business above, and (ii) the Provost shall be of the opinion that the matter should be considered at the meeting as a matter of urgency; and - (13) Formal questions submitted in accordance with Standing Order 26. - 13.2 The Council may agree at any meeting to vary the order of business so as to give precedence to business of special urgency or for reasons of convenience. - 13.3 At the last meeting of Council prior to election, no new Business, motions or questions may be brought before the meeting.
 All Minutes of the previous meeting or meetings of the Council shall be submitted for approval and signed by the Provost as a correct record.